tikk3r/EveryStamp/README.md

 # EveryStamp
 Over-arching package to easily obtain postage stamps from a variety of surveys.

+# Installation
+EveryStamp can be installed through pip from PyPI via

+    pip install EveryStamp

+or directly from the git repository via

     pip install git+https://github.com/tikk3r/EveryStamp.git

+# Usage
+Three main types of functionality are currently supported: downloading cutouts, simple plotting and making cutouts from local FITS files:

+    everystamp -h
+    usage: everystamp [-h] {download,plot,cutout} ...

+    EveryStamp 1.4.0 by Frits Sweijen

+    subcommands:
+      Description of sub commands.

+      {download,plot,cutout}
+        download            Download a cutout from a specified survey. plot                Plot a user-supplied FITS image.
+        cutout              Cut a user-supplied FITS image to size.

+See the help of each sub command for a complete overview of available options.

 # Acknowledgements
 If you use EveryStamp in your work, please consider acknowledging this package through